Joy at Sea-Tac: Families reunite after courts postpone travel ban

-The courts’ stay of President Trump’s travel ban have results in jubilant reunions and relief among travelers from Muslim countries left uncertain by the order
+The courts’ stay of President Trump’s travel ban have results in jubilant reunions and relief among travelers from Muslim countries left uncertain by the order.

 Fouad Alali threw his arms around his sister in glad embrace, relieved to arrive back home in Seattle from Iraq.